California Divorce Laws

 • The period of marital life

-• The assets and obligations which each partner has inclusive of separate property
+• The assets and obligations that each partner has; inclusive of separate property.

-• The capacity to pay spousal support of the partner who is supposed to offer alimony
+• The capacity to pay spousal support of the partner, who is liable to offer alimony.

 Divorce Papers